 - “Where do I start?” or “What next?” – An offshoot of “Too Much To Do”, “Where do I start?” rears its head when there’s a project looming and there are SO many moving pieces.
 Which one do you tackle first?
 Which one will give you the greatest feeling of moving forward without taxing your energy?
 Which steps do you know how to do and in which order?
 Again, it can feel never ending – only here, it’s not a list, it’s more a jumbled mass of wires, something you need to unravel before you can figure out where to start.
 Exhausting.
 We’ll discuss how to manage it in a bit.

 - “Do I have a viable business?” – Perhaps the most overwhelming of all the overwhelms is knowing whether or not what you’re doing will “succeed” (you define what that means).
 Will all your efforts be for naught?
-Will you live your desired lifestyle without being eligible for debtor’s prison?
-Will your dreams take wings or will you forever be struggling to get clients and create the passive revenue that “everyone” talks about?
+Will your business support your desired lifestyle for the long term or is it time to consider getting a job?
+Will your dreams take wings or will you forever be struggling to get clients and create leveraged and passive revenue streams?

 Okay, now that you know the top 3 types of overwhelm, you likely immediately identified with 1, 2 or even all 3 of them.
 So what’s next?